São Paulo Zoo: Current status

-The São Paulo Zoo became the first Brazilian institution to propose and engage in various recovery programs of seriously endangered Brazilian species such as the lion tamarin, small neotropical felids, hyacinth macaw and Lear's macaws, European bison, bush dog, condor, the only snow leopard in Brazil and spectacled bear.
+The São Paulo Zoo became the first Brazilian institution to propose and engage in various recovery programs of seriously endangered Brazilian species such as the lion tamarin, small neotropical felids, hyacinth macaw and Lear's macaws, European bison, bush dog, condor, the only snow leopard in Brazil, spectacled bear, the Malayan gharial, orangutans and white rhinoceroses.

 Since 1994, the São Paulo Zoo is recognized by the Guinness Book as the largest zoo in Brazil.
-That same year, the Zoological Park of São Paulo was classified in category "E", the highest, from the Brazilian Institute of Environment and Renewable Natural Resources (IBAMA) for environmental management entities and preservation of species.
+That same year, the Zoological Park of São Paulo was classified in the highest category for environmental management entities and preservation of species by the Brazilian Institute of Environment and Renewable Natural Resources (IBAMA).
 In May 2001, the area next to the zoo which was occupied by the company "Simba Safari" was reincorporated into the Zoological Park of São Paulo.
 It was reopened to the public as "Zoo Safari" on June 5 of that year, providing tours where one can see the animals in the woods or drive through areas where animals roam.

+In addition to seeing the animals, there are lectures and workshops available to participate in.